 Yes, it can help.
-You speak to someone you can trust, in a confidential space, where you are not judged.
+You speak to someone you trust, can in confidential space, where you are not judged.
 It is preferable to make the contact before you reach a crisis.
 The counsellor can help you understand what's happening to you and support you through your present difficulties.
 It is often the case that the issue you may wish to talk about is not related to your health but to the everyday stresses of life.